-- not be the threat to humanity (what AI indeed is).
+- not be the threat to humanity (what lower AI indeed is).

-(More precisely: Way before artificial general intelligence can surpass human intelligence, people will lose any freedom of independent thinking and free communication unfiltered by (lower) AI.)
+More precisely: Way before artificial general intelligence can surpass human intelligence, people will lose any freedom of independent thinking and will lose free communication unfiltered by (lower) AI.

 Everything else in AI development that ties deep learning to narrow purposes will certainly lead to huge/ shocking extent of intelligent capabilities.

-They call it AI, but it's actually little more than collecting and processing data, ultimately to replace people and to control people's lives and their perception of reality.
+They call it AI, but it's actually little more than collecting and processing data, ultimately to replace people's jobs and to control people's lives and their perception of reality.

-As an introduction, here are two examples of what "AI" is:
+As an introduction, below two examples of what "AI" is:

 (A bit fictional and simplifying.
 If you don't like that, jump to statement 2.)